unologin/node-sdk/README.md

 Node.js library for interfacing with [unolog·in](https://unolog.in).
-Includes [express](https://expressjs.com/)-handlers.

-The full documentation for this package can be found [here](https://unologin.github.io/node-api/).
+The full documentation for this package can be found [here](https://unologin.github.io/node-sdk/).

+This package also includes [express](https://expressjs.com/)-handlers and lower-level HTTP-handlers for other frameworks.

+Bindings for [Next.js](https://nextjs.org/) are provided by the [@unologin/next](https://unologin.github.io/next-sdk/) package.

+This package only provides server-side code and therefore requires a separate front end.

+See [@unologin/web-sdk](https://unologin.github.io/web-sdk/) for web-based frontend implementations.

 Visit [our documentation page](https://dashboard.unolog.in/docs) for more docs & guides.

 # Installation

 ```
-npm install @unologin/node-api
+npm install @unologin/node-sdk
 ```

 or

 ```
-yarn add @unologin/node-api
+yarn add @unologin/node-sdk
 ```

 # Typescript